 Now that Bing will release its own mobile-friendly algorithm and several networks such as Instagram and YouTube are improving their ad platforms, it’s high time you optimize both your mobile and desktop presence.

-As what Tober said, working hard to optimize your sites and making sure these are mobile-friendly will do a lot in improving your presence on mobile and PC, especially for small and medium businesses.
+As what Tober said, working hard to optimize your website through search engine optimization and responsive and mobile-friendly web design will do a lot in improving your presence on mobile and PC, especially for small and medium businesses.